5Dev24/Scheduled-Building/README.md

 ## Permissions

 * `scheduledbuilding.getposition` -- Allows players to use /getposition
+* `scheduledbuilding.createprefab` -- Allows players to use /createprefab

 ## Commands

 * `/getposition` -- Prints out the player's position on rotation
+* `/createprefab` -- Adds a new prefab to the config with the player's current position and rotation
+* `/viewprefabs` -- Displays all prefab locations and requires admin permissions

 ## Configuration